madeleinejohanson/UrbanCoDe/README.md

 ```
 We can insert any geoJSON file into the code and it will display in Mapbox.
 However, generating this geoJSON file may prove challenging without the right tools available.
 Through Grasshopper, it is possible that a user can draw a geometry in Rhino, assign attributes and properties, have grasshopper then deconstruct the geometry, and write a geoJSON file so it can be reconstructed in Mapbox.
 This tool can later be packaged and uploaded to Food4Rhino as a Grasshopper plugin.
 ## Grasshopper Components
-Currently two Grasshopper components exist used for writing and reading GeoJSON.
+The grasshopper components we have created for writing and reading GeoJSON.
 ### Polygon to GeoJSON
 ![Alt text](/PolygonJSON.png)
 #### Polyline Curve (P)